asad-sangla/sqlopsstudio/docs/carbon/milestones.md

         - SQL Sentry
         - mladen prajck

+## Linux Townhall prep 5/25
+ - Dec (EOD): Sanjay

+ - Not under NDA - no PG content

+ - Take some screenshots just in case the demo-god does not help on the Carbon functionality itself.

+ - 20 min slide
+ - 10 min demo
+    - SSMS:Sanjay
+    - VSCode: Eric
+    - mssql-scripter: Tara

+## Carbon Webinar prep 5/30

+- Yammer announcement (done)
+    - Check if we can create a folder for Carbon to better discoverability: Tara

+    - If creating a folder is not possible, use a prefix. e.g. Carbon_xxxxx_versionNo.tar.gz, ...zip

+    - Under NDA - yes PG content can be included

+- Dec: Sanjay will start it and Erir and Tara to contribute to fill in blanks: ETA Tue

+- Prep and uploading for the private preview bits: Tara & Karl: ETA Tuesday morning

+- Word Doc: ETA Tue morning
+    - How to install: Tara
+    - How to use: Eric

+- What do we announce?

+- What we want to hear from?
+    - MANAGE with Insight: e.g. Audit
+    - OE (Basic vs Comprehensive)
+    - CREATE (Basic vs Comprehensive)
+    - Restore - SDR

 ## 0. What's remaining for May 30

 > (todo) Make it clear what we can share with Private preview participants